 The Father

 In April of 2023, I was invited to come to Kosovo to work with a group of Jesus following artists there in a songwriting workshop.
 In the Albanian churches there, much of the music used is originally from America, and then translated into Albanian.
-Hence, the cultural context of the music and lyrics is American and Western.
-The objective of the workshop was to create a group of Christian songs coming straight out of the Albanian culture, relating to Albanian themes, experience, style, and the history and struggles of that particular community.
+Hence, the cultural context of the music and lyrics is often American and Western.
+The objective of the workshop was to create a group of Christian songs coming out of Albanian culture, relating to Albanian themes, experience, style, and the history and struggles of that particular community.

-While I am neither Albanian or Kosovar, and not even primarily a musician, I was invited along with an number of other visual artists, to participate along side of the musicians specifically as visual artists — to listen to and walk along side of the musicians and create visual art responding to the issues and struggles of their community to authentically represent worship to the Father, in their context.
+While I am neither Albanian or Kosovar, and not even primarily a musician, I was invited along with an number of other visual artists, to participate along side of the musicians specifically as visual artists — to listen to and walk along side of the musicians and create visual art responding to the issues and struggles of their community, to authentically represent worship to the Father in their context.

 Posted in Blog, Identity, Inspiro Arts, Stories and tagged , , , , .